raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 handler factory using the `REGISTER_PIPELINE_HANDLER`_ macro which registers it and creates a global symbol to reference the class and make it available to try and match devices.
+String "vivid" is the name assigned to the pipeline, matching the pipeline subdirectory name in the source tree.

 .. _REGISTER_PIPELINE_HANDLER: https://libcamera.org/api-html/pipeline__handler_8h.html